Skip to main content

 A receipt is the cheapest piece of risk reduction a small business issues.
 It confirms the price the buyer paid, the date they paid it, what they bought, and who they bought it from.
 A year later — when the buyer is being audited or wants to return a defective item — the receipt is the entire record of the transaction.

 Skipping receipts to save 30 seconds is a false economy.
 Most small-business disputes (chargebacks, return-policy fights, audit follow-ups) are won or lost on whether a clean receipt exists.
+Knowing how to write a receipt properly takes five minutes to learn and covers you for years.

-What every receipt must include
+What a useful receipt should include

 A complete receipt has eight blocks.
 Missing any one of them weakens the document if it's ever challenged.